imartinez921/versify_full-stack/README.md

 * Users can drag-and-drop to re-order songs in their playlists.
 * Users can search for songs, artists, and albums.
 * Users can add Liked songs to their library.
 * Users can view lyrics of the song currently playing.
-(Hence, "Versify")
+(Hence, "VERSE-ify")